jacekczerwonka/azure-docs/articles/iot-central/howto-connect-windowsiotcore.md

 ## Prepare the device

-For the device to connect to IoT Central, it needs a connection string.
+For the d   evice to connect to IoT Central, it needs a connection string.

 [!INCLUDE [iot-central-howto-connection-string](../../includes/iot-central-howto-connection-string.md)]